Do Less to Do More: WIP Limits in Kanban

 For a team with consistent throughput, reducing the amount of work in progress means cycle times are reduced and work is delivered faster.
 Faster work delivery means higher customer satisfaction!

-So how do you select the optimum WIP limit for your Kanban team?
-The best WIP limits ensure that no team member has to multitask, and that everyone has something to do.
-The exact limit will depend on the number of people in your team, if your team is cross-functional and the size of your project tasks.
-A good starting point is 1-2 items less than the number of people in your team.
+So how do you select the optimum WIP limit for your team?
+The best WIP limits ensure that no team member has to multitask and that everyone has something to do.
+The exact limit will depend on the number of people in your team if your team is cross-functional and the size of your project tasks.
+A good starting point is 2 items per team member.

 Tips for working with Kanban WIP Limits